unexploredtest/GBRay/README.md

-# Gearboy
+# GBRay

 A basic Gameboy emulator written in C++, for educational purposes.
+Raylib is used for display.

 <img src="images/game_img.png">